PraveenBenjamin/POP_Unity/README.md

 3:09) Done.
 All that is left is to deploy one last time, test, and push

 4:10) homestretch. adding video and apk to repo. will check integrity of repo next.

+6:17) Completed my submission.
+That was a long 3 days, but it was also plenty of fun :D